Guidance on completion of a CPRD Research Data Governance (RDG) Application

 The sponsor organisation is the affiliation of the Chief Investigator.

-Question 9: Funding source for the study
+Question 9: Funding source for the study (Please note that this section is validated by CPRD)

 Specify the primary funding source for the study.
 Any organisation, or group of organisations, providing funding for the research project should be listed, including any grants and the awarding bodies.

-Question 10: Institution conducting the research
+Question 10: Institution conducting the research (Please note this section is validated by CPRD)

-Question 11: Data Access Arrangements
+Question 11: Data Access Arrangements (Please note this section is validated by CPRD)

 State the method that will be used to access the data for this study - a study-specific dataset agreement or an institutional multi-study licence.
 If a licence is to be used, please indicate the licensing institution name and address.